- — Kosher, Non-GMO, Organic, Raw, Vegan

 - — Good Source of Calcium, Phosphorus, Dietary Fiber and Manganese

-Health Benefits of Organic Chia Seeds Flour
+Health Benefits of Organic Milled Chia Seeds

-Organic chia seed flour is a low-cholesterol, plant-based source of fiber and protein.
+Organic milled chia seed is a low-cholesterol, plant-based source of fiber and protein.
 It makes it an excellent option for athletes trying to gain a natural boost in protein.
 Vegetarians and vegans may also benefit from chia seeds.
-Here’s a breakdown of all the benefits of organic chia seed flour.
+Here’s a breakdown of all the benefits of organic milled chia seed.

 - High cholesterol can lead to health complications, including atherosclerosis, heart attack, and stroke.
 Limiting cholesterol intake is especially important for people who have a history of heart disease or are prone to blood clots.